Skip to main content

 Apprenticeship

-The first step to a racing apprenticeship is to apply for a residential foundation course.
-These are designed to see if you have the potential to succeed and for you to see if this is what you really want to do.
+The first step to a racing apprenticeship is to apply for a residential foundation course - riding pathway.
+The course is designed to see if you have the potential to succeed and for you to decide if this is what you want to do.

-The residential training lasts from 14 to 18 weeks and includes how to look after and ride race horses, and health and safety.
+The residential training lasts from 12 to 18 weeks and covers how to look after and ride racehorses, alongside health and safety.
 Training takes place at the National Horseracing College and The British Racing School.

 Entry requirements

-You can apply if you're aged 16 or over and work at least 16 hours a week in a licensed racing stable.
+You can apply if you're aged 16 or over.

 There are no qualification requirements.
-You'll study English and maths if you do not have GCSEs in those subjects.
+You'll study English and maths on the course if you do not have GCSEs in those subjects.

 More Information